AzyzChayeb/my-osep-learnings/README.md

 Course recommendations :-

-If you not OSCP - then take this live training if you have less time -  https://certcube.com/offensive-ctf/
+TO upgrade skills from base to core --> take this live training if you have less time -  https://certcube.com/offensive-ctf/

 if you can research -  solve HTB and tryhackme and vulnhub

 if you are already oscp -

 Try to learn -  C2 - Covenant and Cobaltstrike
-Recommanded trainings - CRTP and CRTO
+Recommanded trainings - CRTO course
 HTB - offshore lab, dante lab

 these all skills are perrequisite for becoming an successful pentesterand OSEP Damm!! too much stress !!